The Hunger Games

 A prequel novel, titled The Ballad of Songbirds and Snakes, about the early days of the Hunger Games, featuring a young Coriolanus Snow as the protagonist, was released on May 19, 2020.
+By 2023, the prequel had sold over 3.5 million copies in North America and was available in 39 languages across 39 territories.

+Another prequel novel, titled Sunrise on the Reaping, taking place after the previous prequel but before the trilogy, follows a young Haymitch Abernathy through his victory of the 2nd Quarter Quell (50th Hunger Games edition).
+It was published March 18, 2025, and is currently set to have a film adaptation releasing November 20, 2026.

 Setting

-The Hunger Games trilogy takes place in an unspecified future time, in the dystopian, post-apocalyptic nation of Panem, located in North America.
-The country consists of a wealthy Capitol city, located in the Rocky Mountains, surrounded by twelve (originally thirteen) poorer districts ruled by the Capitol.
-The Capitol is lavishly rich and technologically advanced, but the districts are in varying states of poverty.
+The Hunger Games trilogy takes place centuries into the future in the dystopian, post-apocalyptic nation of Panem, located in North America.
+Panem consists of twelve (originally thirteen) districts ruled by the Capitol, a city in the Rocky Mountains.
+The Capitol embodies oppression at its peak and thrives in decadence, lavishly rich and technologically advanced, but the districts toil in deprivation, existing in varying states of poverty.
+Due to large-scale flooding, Panem is smaller than present-day North America, with many current coastal regions portrayed as being underwater.

 The trilogy's narrator and protagonist, Katniss Everdeen, lives in District 12, the poorest region of Panem, located in Appalachia, where people regularly die of starvation.
 As punishment for a past rebellion against the Capitol (called the "Dark Days"), in which District 13 was destroyed, one boy and one girl from each of the twelve remaining districts, between the ages of 12 and 18, are selected by lottery to compete in an annual pageant called the Hunger Games.
-The Games are a televised event in which the participants, called "tributes", are forced to fight to the death in a dangerous public arena.
-The winning tribute and his or her home district are then rewarded with food, supplies, and riches.
+The Games are a televised event in which the participants, called "tributes", are forced to fight to the death in an enclosed arena.
+The lone victor and their home district are then rewarded with food, supplies, and riches.
 The purposes of the Hunger Games are to provide entertainment for the Capitol and to remind the districts of the Capitol's power and its lack of remorse or forgiveness for the failed rebellion of the current competitors' ancestors.

+It has not been made clear what the state of the world outside Panem is; no other countries have been mentioned in the series, assuming any still exist.